aishzone/MNIST-Handwritten-Data-Classification/index.md

 ```
 __Accuracy__ : 88%

-You can go ahead and try to create a confusion matrix and Seaborn ....etc...
+You can go ahead and try to create a __Confusion matrix__ (Method 3 - To evaluate the accuracy of a classification) and Seaborn (To make visualization a central part of exploring and understanding data)....etc...
 Also you can display the Misclassified Images with predicted Labels.

-If you need help with the above mentioned then refer my `mnist_code.ipynb` attched in this repository.
+If you need help with the above mentioned then refer my `mnist_code.ipynb` attached in this repository.

+## Thank You!!